brightcove/brightcove-player-sdk-ios-omniture/README.md

 1. Use the media settings policy block to create and initialize a BCOVAMCAnalyticsPolicy instance with `-[initWithMediaSettingsPolicy:]`.
 The policy object is used to create an AMC session consumer for Adobe media tracking as `+[mediaAnalyticsConsumerWithPolicy:delegate:]`.
 1. After the playback controller is created, call the add session consumer method, `-[addSessionConsumer:]`, to add the AMC session consumer.

-If you have questions or need help, we have a support forum for Brightcove's Native Player SDKs at [https://groups.google.com/forum/#!forum/brightcove-native-player-sdks][forum].
+If you have questions or need help, visit the support forum for Brightcove's Native Player SDKs at [https://groups.google.com/forum/#!forum/brightcove-native-player-sdks][forum].

 [adobeheartbeat]: https://github.com/Adobe-Marketing-Cloud/video-heartbeat/
 [adobemobileservice]: https://github.com/Adobe-Marketing-Cloud/mobile-services